 *Youth buyers are recruited through high schools, local MATCs and local youth groups.
 Buyers are interviewed and have to pass an initial screening process.
 They can have no previous (non-traffic) citations or alcohol violations.

 *Youth buyers are trained by the LCAT Project Coordinator and all paperwork is signed.
 The paperwork covers confidentiality, past citations or violations, rules of compliance check operations and how to conduct a compliance check.
 Youth buyers can NEVER purchase alcohol without law enforcement in an establishment with them/right outside the door.

 *Two youth buyers and a supervisor meet up with law enforcement.
 The Lodi Police Department and the Columbia County Sheriff’s Department work with LCAT on compliance check operations.
 All buyers are photographed to document their appearance at the time of the operation.
 Buyers use their own IDs for purchasing/attempting to purchase alcohol.

 *Any alcohol sold from a convenience store or any carry out establishment is handed over immediately to law enforcement.
 Alcohol purchased in a tavern is left behind in the establishment.

-*Immediately after a sale or at the end of the evening law enforcement goes into the establishment and a citation is issued TO THE CLERK WHO SOLD.
+*Immediately after a sale, or at the end of the evening, law enforcement goes into the establishment and issues a citation TO THE CLERK WHO SOLD.
 In the City of Lodi, an establishment will accrue 50 demerit points for selling to an underage person.
 Letters indicating a failed compliance check are sent to the town or city boards for review during license renewal.